leelixinyu/OpenAFMController2.0.17/README.md

 Instructions on Labview (32bits, >=2016) install to run the Code, how to setup your system, and how to use the software are made available on this github repository and by contacting me directly.
 I would be happy to provide you support and explainations, which is how I usually proceed.

 For any question, please contact cbrillard from github or by email if you can find my email address.

-Good luck and keep me posted,
+Good luck and keep me posted.

 Charlène Brillard

 PS: There may be some bugs in this first version posted on Github, don't hesitate to tell me!
+I love feedback.